Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-8_Social-Change_Marshall-Rosenberg_transcript.md

 Using precious time in that way, increases the likelihood that we will connect in a way and get what we would like for our social change efforts.
 Even if we don't, by using the time in that way, we can even learn, from a no, what kept the person from wanting to support our project, and this can help us in subsequent efforts.

-Nonviolent communication can be very helpful to us, because **nonviolent communication helps us to be very clear very quickly, about what our present request is of people**, instead of just talking at them and trying to sell them.
+Nonviolent communication can be very helpful to us, because **Nonviolent Communication helps us to be very clear very quickly, about what our present request is of people**, instead of just talking at them and trying to sell them.

 Nonviolent communication helps us to quickly create a dialogue in which people get a chance to ask for what they need to know, to decide whether they want to give us what we came for.

 ## Protective use of force

 Sometimes in our social change efforts, **force may be necessary** to protect ourselves from the we see organizations are doing.
-Of course, using nonviolent communication, whether we use force with our children, or with organizations, **we want to be sure that it's the protective use of force and not the punitive use of force**.
+Of course, using Nonviolent Communication, whether we use force with our children, or with organizations, **we want to be sure that it's the protective use of force and not the punitive use of force**.

 In other sessions I've pointed out that protective use of force, with children, might be using some force to stop them from doing something that's harmful to themselves or others.
 But we do this stopping, not with punitive efforts, to punish them, but just to stop a behavior that we are concerned about, until we can communicate with the child to find a more effective way of meeting their need and our need.